Naidan-slv/Learning/README.md

 # Learning
 Further studying to help improve my coding

-- To Do list project using Python, Flask and SQLAlchemy
+- To Do list project using Python, Flask, Jinja and SQLAlchemy